knative/serving/docs/runtime-contract.md

 Knative authors is to push as much of the required functionality into Kubernetes and/or Istio as possible, rather than implementing reach-around layers.

-This document considers two users of a given Knative environment, and is particularly concerned with the expectations of _developers_ (and _language and tooling developers_, by extension) running code in the environment.
+This document is aimed at _operators_ with the goal of providing a consistent runtime enviornment for _developers_.

 - **Developers** write code which is packaged into a container which is run on the Knative cluster.